R.J. Nuevas

-R.J.
-Nuevas (also credited as Robert Joseph Nuevas) is a Filipino television writer and film writer.
+Robert Joseph Nuevas is a Filipino television writer and film writer.
 He is a resident writer of GMA Network, for which he created the graphic novel-themed series Impostora.

 He has adapted, for television, three of Carlo J. Caparas' graphic novels: Bakekang in 2006, Kamandag in 2007 and Ang Babaeng Hinugot sa Aking Tadyang in 2009.
 He is also writing the screenplay for the big-budget movie adaptation of Caparas' most famous work, Ang Panday.